Safeguarding and Wellbeing

 Our safeguarding policy.

-This school believes that it is always unacceptable for a child to experience abuse of any kind.
-We recognise our responsibility to safeguard the welfare of all children.
+At St John's C of E Middle School we believe that it is unacceptable for a child to experience abuse of any kind.
+We recognise our responsibility to safeguard all children.

-We will provide staff and volunteers with guidance to follow when they suspect a child may be experiencing abuse or at risk of harm.
-We will work cooperatively with other agencies to safeguard and promote the welfare of children.
-We will ensure that our pupils' concerns are discussed with parents/carers first - unless we have reason to believe that such a move would be contrary to the child’s welfare.
+We provide staff and volunteers with guidance to follow when they suspect a child may be experiencing abuse or at risk of harm.
+We work cooperatively with other agencies to safeguard and promote the wellbeing of children.
+We will ensure that our pupils' concerns are discussed with parents/carers first - unless we have reason to believe that such action could compromise the child’s welfare.

 The Designated Safeguarding Lead for child protection is Mr. K. Medway, Deputy Headteacher.

-The Deputy Designated Person for child protection is Mrs A. Elwell-Thomas (Head of School) and Mr. H. Cheuk (Acting Deputy Headteacher.)
+The Deputy Designated Leads for child protection are Mr R. Upwood (Assistant Headteacher,) Mr D. McEvilly (SENDCo) and Mrs A. Elwell-Thomas (Head of School)

-The Governor with responsibility for child protection is Mrs J. Foy.
+The Governor with responsibility for child protection is Mrs A Lee.

 We review our policy and procedures on an annual basis.